 As further explained in the Privacy Shield Principles, a binding arbitration option will also be made available to you in order to address residual complaints not resolved by any other means.
 Flow is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

 Are Children Allowed to Use Flow?

 Flow does not allow anyone under the age of 18 to take part in any of its services.
-If you are under the age of 18, you must stop using the Flow Websites and taking part in its services now.
+If you are under the age of 18, you must stop using the Flow Digital Properties and taking part in its services now.
 To be clear, but not to limit what you are not allowed to do, if you are under 18, you may not make purchases from Flow or any of its partners, you may not click through to any of our partners’ websites, and you may not take part in any surveys, panels or the like.

 What are the Terms & Conditions and Dispute Resolution?

 If you’d like us to update, correct, delete, or deactivate any personal information that you have provided to us via our Site or elsewhere, or would like to restrict certain uses of your personal information, please send your request to us at firstname.lastname@example.org and we will review and process your request within 30 days of receiving it.